FarbodEkbatani/FarbodEkbatani.github.io/_pages/about.md

     * In Proceedings of the 56th Annual ACM Symposium on Theory of Computing (STOC 2024)
     * With Rad Niazadeh, Pranav Nuti, and Jan Vondrák
   * ### [Online Matching with Cancellation Costs](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4245468)
-    * or Online Resource Allocation with Buyback: Optimal Algorithms via Primal-Dual
-    * In Proceedings of the 24th ACM Conference on Economics and Computation (EC 2023)
+    * In Proceedings of the 24th ACM Conference on Economics and Computation (EC 2023) apeared as "Online Resource Allocation with Buyback: Optimal Algorithms via Primal-Dual"
     * With Yiding Feng and Rad Niazadeh
   * ### [Quantitative assessment can stabilize indirect reciprocity under imperfect information](https://www.nature.com/articles/s41467-023-37817-x)
     * Nature Communications 2023